abhayrajgupta128/user-management-system/README.md

 1. Navigate to the frontend directory: cd client
 2. Install the dependencies: yarn install
 3. Start the React development server: yarn start

+The React App will now be running on  http://localhost:3000.